OpeyemiAdeniji/youtube-port-ingest/docs/ingest.md

    1. `Click +`Widget and select Number Chart.

-   2. Title: Comments, (add the metric icon).
+   2. Title: Enter **Comments** in the input box.

+   3. Add an optional icon if you prefer.

-   3. Select Aggregrate by property and choose video as the Blueprint.
+   4. Select `Aggregrate by` property and choose video as the Blueprint.

-   4. Select Comment Count as Property and Sum as the Function
+   5. Select Comment Count as Property and Sum as the Function

    <img width="610" alt="image" src="https://github.com/user-attachments/assets/9d484f27-aa48-4c81-ade3-bd1b720d9bed">

-   5. Click Save.
+   6. Click Save.

 </details>